Fellowship of the Society of

 Fellows advance nursing science and practice by conducting research, publishing, and disseminating knowledge that addresses IEN issues.
 They secure funding or resources to support IEN-focused innovation and share expertise that elevates professional standards, develops frameworks, and generates tools that benefit IEN advancement and success.

-Fellows of the Society of Internationally Educated Nurses are granted the prestigious right to use the post-nominal title FSIEN and are formally inducted with public recognition at the SIENNA Annual Conference.
+Fellows are granted the prestigious right to use the post-nominal title FSIEN and are formally inducted with public recognition at the SIENNA Annual Conference.
 They gain opportunities to mentor, teach, and serve as reviewers for future fellowship candidates, while also receiving invitations to exclusive leadership, policy, and global networking forums.
 In addition, Fellows may be called upon to serve as consultants in the onboarding, acculturation, and mentoring of IENs, extending their influence and impact across the profession.

 -